NorddeutscherRundfunk/mxf-track-swap/README.md

 - .mxf

 The routing example in the image above would be named `Spurkennung_1-5_2-6_3-3_4-4_5-L_6-R_7-8_8-7.mxf`.

+## Insides
+Wrapping with ffmpeg can't create valid v1.3 op1a mxf in ard zdf profile.
+This is done with bmxtranswrap.
+Bmxtranswrap can swap audio tracks or mute them.
+But it can't insert external audio.
+So if external audio is provided the track swapping, muting and inserting is done with ffmpeg and the mxf is rewrapped with bmxtranswrap afterwards.
+Else the swapping and muting is done with bmxtranswrap alone.

 ## Known issues
 If you use only one track ot the external stereo wav file (e.g. "[R]") it breaks: "Filter channelsplit:FL has an unconnected outut".